finos/common-domain-model/documentation/source/documentation.rst

 The CDM ``Contract`` class incorporates all the elements that are part of the FpML *Trade* confirmation view, with the exception of the following elements: *tradeSummary*, *originatingPackage*, *allocations* and *approvals*.

-The Rosetta ``Contract`` class includes a ``contractState`` attribute whose purpose is to specify the state of a contract as a result of an event, i.e. the state transition outcome as it relates to the contract state.  **Note**: the need to further refine this ``contractState`` attribute has been identified by the CDM group as part of the initial phase, and will be tackled through subsequent work.
+The Rosetta ``Contract`` class includes a ``closedState`` attribute whose purpose is to specify what led to the contract closure alongside with the dates on which this closure took effect.

 .. code-block:: Java

- class Contract <"A class to specify a contract object, which can be invoked either within the context of an event, or independently from it.
+ class Contract rosettaKey <"A class to specify a contract object, which can be invoked either within the context of an event, or independently from it.
 It corresponds to the FpML Trade, although restricted to execution and post-execution contexts.
 Attributes also applicable to pre-execution (a.k.a. pre-trade view in FpML) contexts have been positioned as part of the ContractualProduct class.">
  {
-  contractIdentifier PartyContractIdentifier (1..*) <"The contract reference identifier(s) allocated by the parties involved in the contract.">;
+  id (0..1);
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 meta id path "trade"]
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17, Rosetta_Workbench meta id]
+  contractIdentifier Identifier (1..*) <"The contract identifier, which has 3 components: an actual identifier, an issuer and a version number.
+There can be several contract identifier, an example of such being a contract is reportable to both the CFTC and ESMA and then has an associated USI (Unique Swap Identifier) UTI (Unique Trade Identifier).">;
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0 value partyTradeIdentifier path "trade.tradeHeader"]
-    [synonym FpML value partyTradeIdentifier pathExpression "trade.tradeHeader"]
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0 value partyTradeIdentifier path "tradeHeader"] [synonym CME_ClearedConfirm_1_17 value partyTradeIdentifier path "trade.tradeHeader"]
+   [synonym CME_ClearedConfirm_1_17 value universalSwapIdentifier path "trade.tradeHeader"]
+   [synonym DTCC_11_0, DTCC_9_0 value Submitter]
+   [synonym DTCC_11_0, DTCC_9_0 value ContraTradeId]
+   [synonym DTCC_11_0, DTCC_9_0 value YourTradeId]
+   [synonym DTCC_11_0, DTCC_9_0 value tradeIdentifyingItems]
+   [synonym DTCC_11_0, DTCC_9_0 value USI]
+   [synonym DTCC_11_0, DTCC_9_0 value OriginatingUSI]
+   [synonym DTCC_11_0, DTCC_9_0 value UTI]
-    [synonym Rosetta_Workbench value partyTradeIdentifier pathExpression "tradeHeader"] tradeDate DateInstances (1..1) <"The trade date.
-This is the date the trade was originally executed.
-In the case of a novation, the novated part of the trade should be reported (by both the remaining party and the transferee) using a trade date corresponding to the date the novation was agreed.
-The remaining part of a trade should be reported (by both the transferor and the remaining party) using a trade date corresponding to the original execution date.">;
+  tradeDate DateInstances (1..1) <"The trade date.
+This is the date on which the trade was originally executed.
+The trade date is specified through the DateInstances class so that in the case of a novation the novated part of the trade be reported (by both the remaining party and the transferee) using the date on which the novation was agreed on.
+The remaining part of a trade is to be reported (by both the transferor and the remaining party) using a trade date corresponding to the original execution date.">;
   clearedDate date (0..1) <"If the trade was cleared (novated) through a central counterparty clearing service, this represents the date the trade was cleared (transferred to the central counterparty).">;
-    [synonym FpML value clearedDate pathExpression "trade.tradeHeader"]
+   [synonym FpML_5_10, DTCC_11_0, DTCC_9_0, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value clearedDate path "trade.tradeHeader"]
-    [synonym Rosetta_Workbench value clearedDate pathExpression "tradeHeader"] contractualProduct ContractualProduct (1..1) <"The contractual product information that is associated with the contract.
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value clearedDate path "tradeHeader"]
+  contractualProduct ContractualProduct (1..1) <"The contractual product information that is associated with the contract.
 The corresponding FpML construct is the product abstract element and the associated substitution group.">;
-  (...)
+  collateral Collateral (0..1) <"Defines the collateral obligations of a party.">;
+   [synonym FpML_5_10, DTCC_11_0, DTCC_9_0, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value collateral path "trade"]
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value collateral]
+  documentation Documentation (0..1) <"Defines the definitions that govern the document and should include the year and type of definitions referenced, along with any relevant documentation (such as master agreement) and the date it was signed.">;
+   [synonym FpML_5_10, DTCC_11_0, DTCC_9_0, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value documentation path "trade"]
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value documentation]
+  governingLaw GoverningLawEnum (0..1) scheme <"Identification of the law governing the transaction.">;
+   [synonym FpML_5_10, DTCC_11_0, DTCC_9_0, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value governingLaw path "trade" meta governingLawScheme]
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, CME_ClearedConfirm_1_17 value governingLaw]
+  party Party (0..*) <"The parties to the contract.
+The cardinality is optional to address the case where the contract object is part of an event record, in which case the party is specified as part of that object.
+In that respect, the CDM approach is distinct from FpML, where party information is specified as part of a wrapper alongside the trade object.">;
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value party]
+  account Account (0..*) <"Optional account information.">;
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0 value account]
+  partyRole PartyRole (0..*) <"The role(s) that party(ies) may have in relation to the contract, further to the principal parties (i.e payer/receive or buyer/seller) to it.">;
+  calculationAgent CalculationAgent (0..1) <"The ISDA calculation agent responsible for performing duties as defined in the applicable product definitions.">;
+  partyContractInformation PartyContractInformation (0..*) <"Additional contract information that may be provided by each involved party.">;
+   [synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0 value partyTradeInformation path "trade.tradeHeader"]
+   [synonym CME_ClearedConfirm_1_17 value partyTradeInformation path "trade.tradeHeader"]
+  closedState ClosedState (0..1) <"The qualification of what led to the contract closure alongside with the dates on which this closure took effect.">;
+   [synonym Rosetta_Workbench value closedState]
  }

-The scope of the contract is limited to the post-execution lifecycle, as it involves legal entities and has a set of attributes which are only qualified at the execution and post-execution stage: trade date, calculation agent, documentatiom, governing law, etc.
+The scope of the contract is limited to the post-execution lifecycle, as it involves legal entities and has a set of attributes which are only qualified at the execution and post-execution stage: trade date, calculation agent, documentation, governing law, etc.

 The economic terms of the contract are positioned as part of the ``contractualProduct`` attribute, alongside the product identification and product taxonomy information.